 eRapta Backup Camera System 3.0

-eRapta Backup Camera System 3.0 with AHD 7" Monitor Built-in DVR Back Up Rear and Side Colorful Night Vison IP69K Waterproof Camera Kit Avoid Any Blind Spot for RV Truck Trailer Semi Box
+eRapta Backup Camera System 3.0 with AHD 7" Monitor Built-in DVR Back-Up Rear and Side Colorful Night Vision IP69K Waterproof Camera Kit Avoid Any Blind Spot for RV Truck Trailer Semi Box

-Waterproof AHD Camera: All-metal heavy duty camera is highest IP69k Waterproof.
+Waterproof AHD Camera: All-metal heavy-duty camera is highest IP69k Waterproof.
 Fully sealed design and metal quality sure long use life.
-Don't worry about foggy, rain, snow weather cause water in.
+Don't worry about foggy, rain, snow weather causing water in.
 No matter when and where just rest assured to use it.

-Multi Function: Excellent Built-in DVR system with 32G SD card, can automatically loop record in driving.
-Guide lines on/off, to help better reversing car.
-Image Flip/Mirrored, you can easily install it to you want place as Side/Front/Backup Cameras.
+Multi-Function: Excellent Built-in DVR system with 32G SD card, can automatically loop record in driving.
+Guidelines on/off, to help better-reversing car.
+Image Flip/Mirrored, you can easily install it to your as Side/Front/Backup Cameras.

-Flexible Vehicle Comatability: Universal Car Camera Backup System adapta to the voltage range from 12-24V DC Power, the complete camera kit perfect for large vehicles as Semi-Trailer/Box Truck/5th Wheel/Trailer/Bus and so on.
-Extra You will get friendly 2 years warranty Replacement and life-time tech support, please contact us if you have any questions.
+Flexible Vehicle Compatibility: Universal Car Camera Backup System adapt to the voltage range from 12-24V DC Power, the complete camera kit perfect for large vehicles as Semi-Trailer/Box Truck/5th Wheel/Trailer/Bus and so on.
+Extra You will get friendly 2 years warranty Replacement and lifetime tech support, please contact us if you have any questions.

 iStrong Backup Camera System 4.3'' Monitor